 I have conducted workshops for thousands of students at 20 universities in Thailand.
 After COVID-19 restrictions started, I had to cancel workshops at 34 universities in Malaysia and Singapore, but I will come back there when things change and all borders reopen.

 There is no mysterious secret of how I managed to convince to myself 54 universities, being unknown to anyone and starting a new career.
 The hardest part was getting to the first three.

 I work with numbers and statistics.
 For the first three universities to open the door for me, I sent offers to 68 universities with the attitude of making mistakes, learning from them and then send offers to remaining 104 universities, because I had 172 altogether on my list.

 It turned to be a success after sending the first series of emails and it’s only because I was not afraid to send these emails and I did not expect the results.
 I wanted to learn how to do it better by sending the second tranche of offers.

-I am in the process of writing a book that will reveal the backstage of the life transformation that I have gone through over the past few years, details and advice on how I coped with over 30 years of depression.
+Now, I’m writing a book that will reveal details of the life transformation that I have gone through over the past few years, and advice on how I coped with over 30 years of depression.

-At the moment, I can’t reveal any more details, except that I will cover more than 10,000 miles across 8 countries and 15 islands.
-And I hope that my sons will join me several times during this period to see a world and a life that they have never experienced before.
-Now they know that if I could do it at the age of 42, they could do it whenever they want, using the tools, courses and methods that I have built, paving the way for them to a better life.
+Now they know that if I could do it at the age of 42, they could do it whenever they want, using the tools, courses and methods that I have built; paving the way for them to a better life.